Infectious Diseases Division

-- Identification of novel chemical scaffolds and drug targets for anti-bacterial, anti-protozoan and anti-tuberculosis activity.
+- Identification of novel chemical scaffolds and drug targets for anti-tuberculosis, anti-bacterial, anti-protozoan and anti-viral activity.

 - Establishing new drug discovery platforms for high throughput screen for finding new and potent drugs against the resistant strains of bacterial pathogens.